-“Welcoming chic bolthole with an excellent Mexican-Cuban restaurant, artistic flair and stylish suites”
+“Welcoming chic bolthole with an excellent Mexican restaurant, artistic flair and stylish suites”

 Ser CasaSandra is her passion project and it shows.
 Sandra's influence is evident in the carefully sourced Cuban antiques, the bespoke colonial-style furniture from Guadalajara, and 18 romantic guest rooms.
 Little details - lights made from conch shells, Mexican fabrics given a contemporary twist - contribute to the stylish and welcoming ambiance.
 Add the best restaurant on the island, vast double loungers, palapa daybeds and a pool, and you have the perfect formula for lusciously lazy days.

-- Lots of fun activities included in the price: sunrise yoga lessons, kayak trips, evening entertainment
+- Lots of fun activities included in the price: sunrise yoga lessons, kayak and bike hire, evening entertainment

 - The delicious seafood was some of the best we had in Mexico